 When it comes to the crucial question “How much is RingCentral going to cost me?” things get a little less clear.

-- Sales process: You enter a sales engagement earlier than you might prefer, before you’ve fully evaluated if the platform is even the right technical fit.
+- Sales process: You often enter a sales engagement before you can fully evaluate the budget.

 Looking at user feedback and analytics can offer some context.
 User feedback on reputable review sites like G2.com indicates that while the product itself is generally well-received, pricing transparency and contract flexibility are a concern for some.